xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 # Security Considerations

-TODO Security
+This document has the same security considerations that are outlined in Section 5 of {{!RFC2183}}.
+There are additional risks from clients requesting unintentionally large resources. {{new-transfer}} and {{update-transfer}} describe the validation process and how to reject such a request.
+The maximum sizes allowed, in whole or in part, are at the discretion of the origin server.

+While this document mandates that entity tags be used in requests, it does not dictate the format or content of those values.
+An origin server SHOULD generate an entity tag that cannot be easily replayed.
+A few possible techniques might include rotating the entity tag during each request as well as encrypting or signing a value in the entity tag using a client certificate.
+These protective measures would be in addition to transport-level security, client authentication, and client authorization.

 # IANA Considerations

 This document registers a new "disposition-type" value for the Content-Disposition header: create.
+The definition and usage of this value is described in {{create-disposition-type}}.
 IANA is asked to add a new "disposition-type" value to the Content-Disposition header as defined by {{!RFC2183}}:

 create: allocate a resource of "size" octets without a body